Untraceable

 Untraceable is a 2008 American psychological thriller film directed by Gregory Hoblit and starring Diane Lane, Colin Hanks, Billy Burke, and Joseph Cross.
 It was distributed by Screen Gems.
-The film was released in the United States on January 25, 2008 to negative reviews and was a box-office bomb.
+The film was released in the United States on January 25, 2008, to negative reviews, and it grossed $53 million at the worldwide box office against its $35 million budget.

 Set in Portland, Oregon, the film involves a serial killer who rigs contraptions that kill his victims based on the number of hits received by a website, KillWithMe.com, that features a live streaming video of the victim.
 Millions of people log on, hastening the victims' deaths.

 Plot

 FBI Special Agent Jennifer Marsh is a widowed single parent living in a suburban Portland home with her daughter, Annie Haskins, and her mother, Stella Marsh.
 At night, she works in the FBI's cybercrime division with Griffin Dowd, fighting identity theft and similar crimes.
 One night, an anonymous tip leads them to a website called KillWithMe.com.
 The site features a streaming video of a cat being tortured and killed.
-The website cannot be shut down, as the creator knew that someone would try, and built into it a fail-safe; every time the server is closed, a mirror server immediately replaces it.
+The website cannot be shut down, as the creator knew that someone would try and built into it a fail-safe; every time the server is closed, a mirror server immediately replaces it.

 After the cat's death, KillWithMe.com's webmaster graduates to human victims, kidnapping them and placing them in death traps that are progressively activated by the number of hits the website receives.
-The first victim is a helicopter pilot Herbert Miller (bled to death by injections of anticoagulant), followed by a newscaster David Williams (burnt to death by heat lamps while cemented into the floor).
+The first victim is a helicopter pilot, Herbert Miller (bled to death by injections of anticoagulant), followed by a newscaster, David Williams (burnt to death by heat lamps while cemented into the floor).
 At a press conference, the public is urged to avoid the website, but as Jennifer feared, this only increases the site's popularity.
 Griffin is kidnapped after investigating a lead based on his hunch as to the killer's identity and receiving a phone call from the killer disguising his voice and posing as one of Griffin's jilted blind dates.
 In the killer's basement, he is submerged up to his neck in a vat of water with his mouth taped shut; the death trap introduces into the water a concentration of sulfuric acid.
 After the killer leaves the room, Griffin uses his dying moments to blink a message in morse code, giving the FBI the lead he was following up on.